HomeFit AtlasWorkouts that fit the room

 Use It Today

 Start with 2 sets of 6 slow reps or 20 seconds of controlled practice.
-Then pair it with Wall Push-Up + Split Squat for 6 minutes if the cue stays clean.
+Then pair it with Wall Push-Up + Slow press for 3 minutes if the cue stays clean.

 Adjust The Session